Bad Teacher

 Bad Teacher is a 2011 American comedy film directed by Jake Kasdan and written by the writing team of Lee Eisenberg and Gene Stupnitsky.
 Starring Cameron Diaz, Justin Timberlake, Lucy Punch, John Michael Higgins, and Jason Segel, the film tells the story of a middle school teacher who hates her job, her students, and her co-workers, but returns to teaching after her wealthy fiancé breaks up with her.

 Bad Teacher was released in the United States on June 24, 2011, by Columbia Pictures.
-It grossed $216 million and received mixed reviews from critics.
+It received mixed reviews from critics and grossed $216 million.

 Plot

 Elizabeth Halsey is a lazy and immoral teacher at John Adams Middle School in Chicago.
-She curses at her students, drinks heavily, smokes marijuana and lets her students watch movies so she can sleep through class.
+She curses at her students, drinks heavily, smokes marijuana, and lets her students watch movies so she can sleep through class.
 She plans to quit teaching and marry her wealthy fiancé Mark, but he dumps her when his mother shows him that Elizabeth is only after his money, so she resumes her job.

 Elizabeth tries to win over wealthy substitute teacher Scott Delacorte, rejecting advances from gym teacher Russell Gettis.
 Her dedicated and enthusiastic colleague Amy Squirrel also pursues Scott.

-Discovering Scott's ex-girlfriend had large breasts, Elizabeth plans to get breast implants.
-To afford the $9,300 procedure, she participates in the school's 7th-grade car wash wearing provocative clothing, and manipulates parents into giving her money for more school supplies and tutoring.
-However, she still fails to raise the amount.
+Discovering that Scott's ex-girlfriend had large breasts, Elizabeth plans to get breast implants.
+To afford the $9,300 procedure, she participates in the school's 7th-grade car wash wearing provocative clothing and manipulates parents into giving her money for school supplies and tutoring.
 Amy informs the principal about Elizabeth's embezzlement, but he dismisses the claims when no evidence is provided.

-Learning the teacher of the class with the highest state test scores will receive a $5,700 bonus, Elizabeth forces the class to intensely study To Kill a Mockingbird for the test.
+Learning that the teacher of the class with the highest state test scores will receive a $5,700 bonus, Elizabeth forces the class to intensely study To Kill a Mockingbird for the test.
 However, the students score low on the practice quizzes, frustrating her.
-Scott admits he is attracted to Amy and only likes Elizabeth as a friend.
+Scott admits that he is attracted to Amy and only likes Elizabeth as a friend.
 As Amy and Scott start dating, Elizabeth befriends Russell.

 To steal the state test answers, Elizabeth impersonates a journalist and seduces Carl Halabi, a state professor in charge of creating and distributing the exams.
-She convinces Carl to go into his office to have sex, but drugs him and steals the answers.
-A month later Elizabeth wins the bonus and books her breast enlargement.
+She convinces Carl to go into his office to have sex, then drugs him and steals the answers.
+A month later, Elizabeth wins the bonus and books her breast enlargement.